 The Advanced Placement Program (AP) gives students the opportunity to complete college level work while in high school.
 Admission into AP courses will depend on student achievement as well as teacher recommendation.
-Listing AP courses on a student's transcript, earning a GPA boost and receiving potential university credit and contingent upon taking the AP examination for any course in which the student is enrolled.
+Listing AP courses on a student's transcript can result in earning a GPA boost and receiving potential university credit contingent upon receiving a 3 or better on the AP examination for any course in which the student is enrolled.